How to be a Successful YouTuber

 If that’s not impressive enough, over 300 hours of video gets uploaded to YouTube every minute and over 1 billion hours’ worth of video gets watched each day.

-With stats like that, it’s no surprise that people want in on that action and this guide is designed to help you do exactly that.
+With stats like that, it’s no surprise that people want in on that action and this guide is designed to help you do precisely that.

 What do I know about YouTube?